What Are The 6 Main Stress?

 Sleep Disturbances

 Stress can significantly impact sleep quality and quantity.
 Chronic stress can lead to insomnia or disrupted sleep patterns, making it difficult to get a restful night’s sleep.
-Lack of sleep can further contribute to feelings of fatigue, irritability, and overall reduced well-being.
+Lack of sleep can further contribute to fatigue, irritability, and reduced well-being.

 Preventing Stress